-Cut off the tough base ends of kohlrabi globes and chop globes into ˝” or 1” cubes.
-In a large sauté pan, sauté onions in butter until thoroughly soft and translucent (some pieces can brown a little).
+Cut off the tough base ends of kohlrabi globes and chop globes into 1/2" or 1" cubes.
+In a large saute pan, saute onions in butter until thoroughly soft and translucent (some pieces can brown a little).
 Add kohlrabi, bay leaves, and enough stock so that kohlrabi chunks are almost completely covered.
 Simmer, covered, until kohlrabi is soft (about 15 minutes).

 After allowing a few minutes for cooling, puree the kohlrabi mixture.
 Strain if desired (there could be some fibrous bits, especially if your kohlrabi globes were large).
 Return pureed mixture to saucepan and add sour cream.
 Stir in milk until desired thinness is achieved.
 Add salt & pepper and heat to a simmer.